codatio/codat-docs/docs/using-the-api/webhooks/event-types.md

 :::caution Still using our legacy rules?

-Learn how to migrate to our new webhook event types [here](/using-the-api/webhooks/migrating-to-new-event-types).
+See our migration guide to [switch to new event types](/using-the-api/webhooks/migrating-to-new-event-types).

 :::